udjfvnsaoepna/mhddos_proxy/README.md

     optional arguments:
-      -h, --help             show this help message and exit -t 100                 Number of threads per CPU core -p 300                 How often to update the proxies --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t 100                 Number of threads per CPU core (default is 100) -p 300                 How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
                              Higher values give more proxies, but with lower speed/quality.
-                             Parsing also takes more time
+                             Parsing also takes more time (default is 3)

-      --rpc 100              How many requests to send on a single proxy connection --http-methods GET     List of HTTP(s) attack methods to use.
+      --rpc 100              How many requests to send on a single proxy connection (default is 100)

+      --http-methods GET     List of HTTP(s) attack methods to use.
                              Default is GET, STRESS, BOT, DOWNLOADER.
                              Refer to MHDDoS docs for available options